-4. 756 Middle Neck Road (Residence E District or Apartment District and MNR-MIO District): This approximately 0.24-acre site is currently vacant and vegetated with a parking lot to the west, a shopping center to the north, an automobile repair shop to the south and a commercial office building to the west.
+4. 756 Middle Neck Road (Residence E District or Apartment District and MNR-MIO District): This site is currently vacant and vegetated with a parking lot to the west, a shopping center to the north, an automobile repair shop to the south and a commercial office building to the west.

-Property of Interest No. 4 along the west side of Middle Neck Road, between Steamboat Road and Arrandale Avenue.
+Property of Interest No. 4 along the west side of Middle Neck Road, between Steamboat Road and Arrandole Avenue.

 5. Existing Public Parking (Residence E District or Apartment District and MNR-MIO District): This public parking lot is one of several along the Middle Neck Road corridor.
-Located at the rear of 756 Middle Neck Road (Property of Interest No. 4, above), the approximately 1.14-acre site, is set back behind the vacant parcel and the adjacent commercial center and automobile repair shop.
+Located at the rear of 756 Middle Neck Road (Property of Interest No. 4, above), it is set back behind the vacant parcel and the adjacent commercial center and automobile repair shop.
 Other surrounding uses include single family residences to the north west and south, the synagogue under construction to the north, and a vacant lot and multifamily residential to the south.

-Property of Interest No. 5, on the west side of Middle Neck Road, between Steamboat Road and Arrandale Avenue.
+Property of Interest No. 5, situated west of Property of Interest No. 4 (above) on the west side of Middle Neck Road, between Steamboat Road and Arrandale Avenue.

-6. 733 Middle Neck Road (Residence E District or Apartment District and MNR-MIO District): This approximately 0.15-acre site is a partially vacant two-story commercially converted residence with two residential structures in the rear of the property.
+6. 733 Middle Neck Road (Residence E District or Apartment District and MNR-MIO District): This site is a partially vacant two-story commercially converted residence with two residential structures in the rear of the property.
 The surrounding uses include a partially vacant mixed-use retail building with apartments above to the north, single- and two-family residences to the east, a commercial office/personal service use to the south, and an apartment building to the west (Property of Interest No. 7).